If your CircleCI account is authenticated through the GitHub OAuth app, the content on this page is for you.

-What is the difference between user keys and deploy keys?
+What is the difference between deploy keys and user keys?

-User keys and deploy keys are the only key types that GitHub supports.
+Deploy keys and user keys are the only key types that GitHub supports.
 Deploy keys are globally unique (for example, no mechanism exists to make a deploy key with access to multiple repositories) and user keys have no notion of scope separate from the user associated with them.

 To achieve fine-grained access to more than one repo, consider creating what GitHub calls a machine user.
 Give this user exactly the permissions your build requires, and then associate its user key with your project on CircleCI.

 In this example, the GitHub repository is

 https://github.com/you/test-repo, and the CircleCI project is